xlzuvekas/figma-copilot/readme.md

 - Use `get_reactions` to extract prototype flows,
 - set a default connector with `set_default_connector`,
 - and generate connector lines with `create_connections` for clear visual flow mapping.

+## Troubleshooting

+### Font Issues

+If you encounter "Cannot unwrap symbol" errors when updating text, this is likely due to mixed fonts in text nodes.
+See [Font Handling Documentation](docs/FONT_HANDLING.md) for details on how the plugin handles mixed fonts and available strategies.

 ## License